Below is a list of Wheeling High School clubs and activities. Click the links to go directly to a particular section

 Peer mentors are current sophomores, juniors and seniors who are responsible for organizing and running the freshman orientation the week before the school year begins.
 Peer mentors are assigned to a small group of freshman that they will mentor beginning with the summer orientation.
 During the school year, mentors are expected to attend all freshman gold late start dates.
 They are responsible for running small group activities with their group during these sessions.
 The majority of these late starts are in the fall and early winter.
 They are also expected to participate in the planning of the summer freshman orientation in early August.

-Preparation for the Junior-Senior Prom includes working with junior class representatives to secure a banquet hall, select a D.J. and music, order decorations, hold the Prom King & Queen election, finalize photographer details, select prom favors, arrange menu choices, print of tickets, bids and programs, order flowers for guests and the prom court, and organize chaperones.
-Fundraising includes a Valentine Flower Sale and two Football concessions.
+Preparation for the Junior-Senior Prom includes working with junior class representatives to choose a theme, secure a banquet hall, select a D.J. and music, order decorations, hold the Prom King & Queen election, finalize photographer details, select prom favors, arrange menu choices, print of tickets, bids and programs, order flowers for guests and the prom court, and organize chaperones.
+Fundraising includes bakes sales, basketball concessions and two Football concessions.

 Sponsor: Carrie Mattingly